Omnichannel Ecommerce Platform: Detailed Overview

 5. Blockchain Technology

-53% of executives in the retail sector believed that blockchain technology could have a “transformational” impact on supply chain transparency and customer trust
+Retail executives believe that blockchain technology will significantly impact supply chain transparency and customer trust.

 It is an online ledger that transparently records transactions.
 Biased processing of transactions cannot occur, as the processes are secured and information is tracked reliably.
 A notable feature distinguishing this technology is its immutability, ensuring that data is tamper-proof.